Use my project budget template for tracking expenses.

 Why is the rate-based budgeting so useful?

 Instead of entering dollar amounts manually all across your spreadsheet, you can simply use a predefined rate as a placeholder.
 And if, for instance, you want to change the price of a flight ticket from $300 to $350, all you have to do is change ONE cell value (the default rate set in the rates tab).
-The Excel spreadsheet will pick up the new rate and update all related fields automatically.
+The budget template will pick up the new rate and update all related fields automatically.

 USING THE PROJECT BUDGET TEMPLATE